sdradic/sdradic/README.md

 :man_technologist: About Me :

 My name is Dusan Radic.
-I am a Full Stack Data Engineer from Chile.
+I am an Electrical Engineer from Chile.

 - :telescope: I’m working as a Data Engineer.